 In turn, the prosecutor said Pierce voted for a rate increase that benefited the water company and approved a measure that lets the firm’s owner use ratepayer money to pay his personal income tax bill.

 Authorities say lobbyist Jim Norton helped facilitate the bribery scheme and that water company owner George Johnson made the bribery payments directly to a political consulting firm that employed Pierce’s wife, Sherry.
 The $31,000 was deposited into a bank account held by the Pierces.

 Pierce’s wife maintains the money was payment for legitimate political services that she performed.

-Pierce, his wife, Johnson and Norton pleaded not guilty to bribery, conspiracy and other charges.
+Pierce, his wife, Johnson and Norton have vigorously disputed they were participating in an influence-buying scheme and have pleaded not guilty to bribery and other charges.